flutter/website/src/docs/codelabs/implicit-animations.md

 **3.** Create a state variable for the property that `AnimatedOpacity` is on.
-As the name implies, `AnimatedOpacity` listens for changes in the `opacity` property, and since you want the text to be hidden until clicked, you can set the starting opacity value to zero:
+As the name implies, `AnimatedOpacity` listens for changes in the `opacity` property.
+To hide the text before it is clicked, you can set the starting opacity value to zero:

 <?code-excerpt "opacity{2,3}/lib/main.dart"?>